Fluffernuttersandwich/Smorgasbord/DEDICATED_SERVER.md

 4. Also be aware of things like your settings on either Remote Crafting/Beyond Storage 2 if you choose either.

 5. A Community Member reported the mod "More Gore" is not compatible on Dedicated Servers.

+From Community Member: Mix

+[Damage Numbers]
+no major problems with this mod it just throws a massive amount of errors in the server console none stop

+[Replace Zombie Knockdown Animation With Kneel] this mod will randomly throw NullReferenceException for a random client causing the server to freeze them go in to a massive memory leak tail spin

+[QuickStack]
+would desync players forcing every one to relog

+[StorageSync]
+would throw a UI error and lock a client into a loot menu stuck at 0% forcing them to altf4

+[Skyrim Style Lockpicking MiniGame] worked sometimes but would throw random NullReferenceException errors causing server to lock

+[POI Scourge]
+not causing any major issues but very bugy on dedicated jack o lanterns keep spawning in cleared pois like are base and across the street to the point theres 50+ on 1 spot and after you clear a Poi of you lure a zombie in to it and kill it you get rewarded for clearing it again cooking the scourge token economy